kuzudb/kuzu-docs/src/content/docs/concurrency.md

 title: "Connections & Concurrency"
 ---

-This section covers the basics of how applications connect to a Kùzu database and some best practices on how to do so concurrently.
-Kùzu is a disk-based system and each database is stored in a database directory*.

-:::note[Note]
-*An in-memory version of Kùzu is in our immediate roadmap.
+:::caution[Note]
+This section is for users who are interested in gaining a deeper understanding of Kùzu's concurrency model and some of its limitations.
+If you are just getting started with Kùzu, you can skip to the [FAQ](#faqs) section below to get answers to common questions.
 :::

+In this section, we will go over the basics of how applications connect to a Kùzu database and list some best practices on how to do so concurrently.

+Kùzu is a disk-based system and each database is stored in a database directory (an in-memory version of Kùzu is on our immediate roadmap).
 Throughout this documentation, let's suppose you have a Kùzu database in your local directory `./kuzu-db-dir`.

 ## Understand connections